nical/blog/content/posts/etagere.md

 ![Shelf packing]({static}/images/atlas/shelf-packing.svg)

 At a glance we can see that this scheme is likely to provide much better packing than the slab allocator.
 For one, items are tightly packed horizontally within the shelves.
 That alone saves a lot of space compared to the power-of-two slab widths.
 Most of the waste happens vertically, between an item and the top of its shelf.
-How much the shelf allocator wasts vertically depends on how the shelve heights are chosen.
+How much the shelf allocator wastes vertically depends on how the shelve heights are chosen.
 Since we aren't constrained to power-of-two size, we can also do much better than the slab allocator vertically.

 ### The bucketed shelf allocator